Rules and Guidelines

 Please feel free to share direct entry links with your own community, but please don’t mass message strangers or attempt to "game" the system in any way.

-Please do not use the Stellar Keybase team for defamation either of the program or of individual participants.
+Please do not use any Stellar channels for defamation either of the program or of individual participants.
 Such behavior is a bannable offense.